Written by Dennis Bailey, David Bischoff, Joe Menosky, Ronald D. Moore, Michael Piller, Marc Scott Zicree, and David Carren.

 Picard and Troi then make contact with the Prime Minister of the Malcorians, Durken (portrayed by George Coe).
 He is also very open to the idea of not being alone in the universe.
 However, unbeknownst to him, one of his ultra-conservative ministers has already learned of Riker’s presence in a Malcorian hospital and intends to be a martyr to preserve Malcorian isolationism.

 This episode seems almost like our Roswell incident from a very different perspective.
-Int his case, the Federation are the aliens who are discovered on the planet and inevitably create a situation which will haunt the planet for years to come.
+In this case, the Federation are the aliens who are discovered on the planet and inevitably create a situation that will haunt the planet for years to come.

 This is a terrific episode that works on many levels.
 The political differences in Malcorian society mirror our own in many ways.
 Watching the reactions of the hospital staff to Riker’s appearance is terrific – although I think our society would be calling Inside Edition to come over and tape him a lot quicker.